March to WrestleMania: March to WrestleMania VIII

 March to WrestleMania VIII aired on USA Network as a special episode of WWF Prime Time Wrestling on March 29, 1992, 7 days prior to WrestleMania VIII.
 It was filmed on March 10 in Biloxi, Mississippi.

 During the first match, Shawn Michaels faced Roddy Piper, the current WWF Intercontinental Champion, in a non-title match.
 Piper was disqualified when referee Earl Hebner caught Piper attempting to utilize Sensational Sherri's boot as a weapon.

 Following the match, a video package aired focusing on the history between Randy Savage, Ric Flair, and Miss Elizabeth.

 The next match was again a non-title match, in which WWF World Champion Ric Flair took on Jim Brunzell.
 Flair would pick up the victory when Brunzell submitted to the figure-four leglock.

 Next Jake Roberts defeated Jim Powers following a DDT.

 In the final match The Natural Disasters (Earthquake and Typhoon) defeated Kato & Barry Horowitz via pinfall after Earthquake hit the sit-down splash on Horowitz.

 The show also featured segments throughout with a tribute to Hulk Hogan as his match with Sid Justice at WrestleMania VIII was being billed as his possible retirement match.
-A sit-down interview between Hogan and Vince McMahon was shown as well as past WrestleMania matches pitting Hogan against André the Giant (WrestleMania III) and The Ultimate Warrior (WrestleMania VI).
+A sit-down interview between Hogan and Vince McMahon was shown as well as past WrestleMania matches pitting Hogan against André the Giant (WrestleMania III) and Ultimate Warrior (WrestleMania VI).
 These matches had new commentary with Gorilla Monsoon and Bobby Heenan.